geo7/git-rb/README.md

 often I'd find my self copying hashes from `git log` output in order to paste into `git rebase -i`.
 This tools only purpose is to simplify that.

-Code is self contained within `main.py`, so you might like to simply copy the whole thing.
+Code is self contained within `main.py`, so you could just copy the whole script.

 ## Usage